sanderjongsma/itris-Magento2-theme-and-modules/README.md

 **[n98-magerun2](https://github.com/netz98/n98-magerun2)** The swiss army knife for Magento developers, sysadmins and devops.
 The tool provides a huge set of well tested command line commands which save hours of work time.
 All commands are extendable by a module API.

-When developing on OSX you can use **[Valet](https://laravel.com/docs/master/valet)** as easy to use development environment.
+When developing on OSX you can use **[Valet](https://laravel.com/docs/master/valet)** as a easy to use development environment.
 With Nginx and DnsMasq out of the box.